benkertp/adv-r/Chapter6_Functions.md

 <img src="diagrams/functions/components.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" style="display: block; margin: auto;" />

 Like all objects in R, functions can also possess any number of additional `attributes()`.
 One attribute used by base R is `srcref`, short for source reference.
 It points to the source code used to create the function.
-The `srcref` is used for printing because, unlike `body()`, it contains code comments and other formatting.
+The **`srcref` is used for printing because, unlike `body()`, it contains code comments and other formatting**.

 ```r